How to Qualify for Licensure

 Who Must Take the Tests?

 In Wyoming, there are two teaching areas for which Wyoming requires applicants to pass the appropriate, approved Praxis® Subject Assessments (formerly the Praxis II® tests) to obtain initial licensure.
-Additional endorsements to the initial license may be added, via an alternate route, by taking the appropriate Praxis II tests for each area of certification you seek.
+Additional endorsements to the initial license may be added, via an alternate route, by taking the appropriate Praxis Subject Assessments for each area of certification you seek.

 All out-of-state applicants are required to submit a verification of work history and a copy of the applicant's current, valid educator license.